-The AFS Genetics Section provides three ongoing awards each year, including the Stevan Phelps Memorial Award, the James E. Wright Graduate Award (applications due 19 July 2017), and the Genetics Section Early Career Award (nominations due 30 June 2017).
+The AFS Genetics Section provides three ongoing awards each year, including the Stevan Phelps Memorial Award, the James E. Wright Graduate Award (applications due TBD for 2018), and the Genetics Section Early Career Award (nominations due TBD for 2018).
 See below for descriptions of these awards, our current awardees, and application information.
 To peruse our past awardees (2014 to present), click HERE.
-Please also see our Hall of Excellence page for instructions on nominating professionals who have made outstanding contributions to our field (nominations due 15 April 2017).
+Please also see our Hall of Excellence page for instructions on nominating professionals who have made outstanding contributions to our field (nominations due April 15 of each year).

 Stevan Phelps Memorial Award